riwogerald/mini-reconciliation-tool/README.md

 ### Using the Tool

-1. **Prepare your CSV files** with the following requirements:
+1. **Prepare your files** with the following requirements:
-   - Must contain a `transaction_reference` column
+   - Must contain a `transaction_reference` column/field
    - Recommended columns: `amount`, `status`, `date`, `description`
+   - Supported formats: CSV, Excel (.xlsx, .xls), JSON, TSV (.tsv, .tab)
-   - UTF-8 encoding
+   - UTF-8 encoding (for text-based formats)
-   - Headers in the first row
+   - Headers in the first row (CSV/TSV) or proper field names (JSON/Excel)

 2. **Upload files**:
-   - Upload your internal system export
+   - Upload your internal system export (any supported format)
-   - Upload your provider statement
+   - Upload your provider statement (any supported format)
+   - Files can be in different formats (e.g., CSV + Excel)

 3. **Run reconciliation** and review results